tr1ten/IndianBoardGames/README.md

 1. King - 1000

-2. Minister - 0 or 800 depending on if guess is correct
+2. Minister - 0 if guess is wrong else 800

 3. Thief - 0 if Minister's guess is correct else 800